Our verdict

 Saucony Guide 15 needs more life

 It's neither bouncy nor energetic.
 Despite Saucony's attempts to make it a softer and bouncier shoe, it's still on the firmer end and lacks that bounce.
-On the bright side, testers think that it's "more alive" than the Guide 14.
+On the bright side, we think that it's more "alive" than the Guide 14.

 Anything but clunky

 On foot and on paper, the Saucony Guide 15 feels light.
-Especially in contrast to the Saucony Guides of yesteryears, a great number of runners agree that this is way lighter.
+Especially in contrast to the Saucony Guides of yesteryear.

 Better fit, less waste

 The Guide's new mesh upper is not only made with recycled materials; it also offers a more dialed-in fit.
-From the heel to the midfoot, the foothold is snug; there are NO reports of slips.
-Runners even claim that they don't have to cinch the laces down or do a lace lock to feel secure in the Guide 15.
+From the heel to the midfoot, the foothold is snug; we never experienced any slips.
+We didn't even have to cinch the laces down or do a lace lock to feel secure in the Guide 15.

 The fully gusseted tongue also does its fair share of holding the foot securely in place, preventing any shifting or sliding.